graphql/graphql-spec/spec/Section 6 -- Execution.md

 - {id}: an implementation-specific value uniquely identifying this record, created if not provided.

-Within the Execution context, records of this type also include:

-- {streamFieldGroup}: A Field Group record for completing stream items.
-- {iterator}: The underlying iterator.

 Within the Incremental Publisher context, records of this type also include:

 - {label}: value derived from the corresponding `@stream` directive.